obsidian-tasks-group/obsidian-tasks/docs/Queries/Sorting.md

 sort by function task.isRecurring
 ```

-- Sort by whether the task is recurring.
+- Sort by whether the task is recurring: recurring tasks will be listed before non-recurring ones.

 <!-- placeholder to force blank line after included text --><!-- endInclude -->